yakir12/vgmeeting202403/presentation.md

 ---

+### Analysis

-<video loop autoplay height="100%" src="https://dl.dropboxusercontent.com/scl/fi/55hsd865bxe1juoq6w0z8/analyse.webm?rlkey=dzag17fobfouj2di19td12d42&dl=0"> </video>
+<video muted loop autoplay width="80%" src="https://dl.dropboxusercontent.com/scl/fi/55hsd865bxe1juoq6w0z8/analyse.webm?rlkey=dzag17fobfouj2di19td12d42&dl=0"> </video>

 ---

 # How does this work?
-## Main loop
+## Server
-On the server:
-1. Grab a (raw) frame from the camera
+1. Grab a frame from the camera
 2. Detect the AprilTag in a small ROI
 3. If not detected: enlarge the ROI
 4. Send instructions to LED strip (via an arduino)

 <!--
-The speed is independent of the image size
-Steps 2 - 4 take ⪅ 5 ms, resulting in 200 FPS
+The speed is therefore independent of the image size Steps 2 - 4 take ⪅ 5 ms, resulting in 200 FPS
 -->

 ---

 # How does this work?
-## GUI loop
+## Client
-On the client:
 1. Fetch last known frame, beetle location & orientation, as well as LEDs
 2. Plot graphics on the image
-3. Log data to file
+3. Log data to file -> used later in analysis
 4. Send change of setup to the server
 <!--
 All communication occurs via a router (Wi-Fi)